What Can I Do to Avoid A Personal Loan?

 Step Four: Prioritize Your List

-This part tends to start easy and quickly get weird.
+This part tends to start easyly and quickly gets weird.
 Your house payment should go at or near the top, along with your car payment (if you have one).
 Utilities, although the electric seems a big high – is there something we can do to get that under control without making ourselves too miserable?
 Groceries are important, although it looks like we got $40 cash back on this one and another $60 a week later.
 Where did THAT money go?

 What’s this recurring charge on the credit card from some place I’ve never heard of?
 When did the cable bill go up?
 Why didn’t we record this check?
 I have the amount but no idea to whom it was written or why.
 Can you even listen to this many new downloads in one month?
 And I’m glad you’re paying for legal streaming instead of using your cousin’s log-in, but are you really likely to watch Hulu AND Netflix AND CBS Streaming AND…?

 You get the idea.
 If we want to avoid a personal loan, we’re going to need to get a grip on some of these miscellaneous expenses.
-We’ll come back to this in a moment, but first, let’s finish figuring out a budget what we’re spending every month.
+We’ll come back to this in a moment, but first, let’s finish figuring out a budget that we’re spending every month.

 It’s helpful to have multiple columns.
 I always start with “Non-Negotiables”: house payment, car payment, any outstanding loans with fixed payment amounts each month.
 These will be largely the same every month for the foreseeable future.
 That may not make them easy to pay, but it does make them easy to anticipate.